-Quartz movements are known for their accuracy, but these radio-controlled watches take the concept a step further thanks to their automatic time calibration system that uses standard control signals from six transmitters around the world (including Europe, Japan and China) to check its own accuracy six times per day.
+Quartz movements are known for their accuracy (well, maybe not the ones used by Casio to power their G-Shock line since, without the atomic calibration signal they typically gain or lose some 15 seconds per month, which is not really impressive these days,) but these radio-controlled watches take the concept a step further thanks to their automatic time calibration system that uses standard control signals from six transmitters around the world (including Europe, Japan and China) to check its own accuracy six times per day.

 The list of functions is also quite impressive.
 According to Casio’s press release, the new watch delivers you three time zones (including UTC and World Time with 29 time zones including daylight saving time,) a daily alarm, a 1/20th-second stop watch, a flyback chronograph and, of course, a full calendar.

 As the name implies, the watch is highly resistant to shocks thanks to its movement cage protected from rapid accelerations with a gel-like substance.
 That’s not all, of course, since the GW-A1000-1ADF boasts the Japanese watchmaker’s new Triple G Resist technology that adds into the mix resistance to vibrations and centrifugal forces.